Eddy98/Systems-Design-Fundamentals/README.md

 - **Hot Spot:** When distributing a workload across a set of servers, that workload might be spread unevenly.
 This can happen if your sharding key or your hashing function are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".

+## Leader Election

+Notes:
+One use case: Having a third party service wanting to access a DB.
+We can use a server as a middleman (proxy) for the the DB. if the middle man fails, then the whole system fails.
+The natural solution is redundancy.
+So we can have 5 servers to do this middle man transactions.
+These servers can elect a leader that will be responsible of making the transactions.
+The "Followers" will not do anything but will be in stand by in case the leader fails.
+This is practices when we want to make sure that only one transaction happen to the third party, like with a payment service.
+The difficulty in this approach, is picking the leaders and having the consensus of who the leader is.

+We can use a consensus algorithm to achieve this.
+Two tools to do this: zookeeper and Etcd, they allow you to implement your leader election in a simple way.
+Etcd is a key value store that is highly available and strong consistency.

+**Key Terms:**

+- **Leader Election:** The process by which nodes in a cluster (for instance, servers in a set of servers) elect a so-called "leader" amongst them, responsible for the primary operations of the service that these nodes support.
+When correctly implemented, leader election guarantees that all nodes in the cluster know which one is the leader at any given time and can elect a new leader if the leader dies for whatever reason.

+- **Consensus Algorithm:** A type of complex algorithms used to have multiple entities agree on a single data value, like who the "leader" is amongst a group of machines.
+Two popular consensus algorithms are Paxos and Raft.

+- **Paxos and Raft:** Two consensus algorithms that, when implemented correctly, allow for the synchronization of certain operations, even in a distributed setting.

 # Glossary

 - **Client:**